OhanaProgramer/GeorgeAI/docs/SAFE_HARBOR.md

 # 🛟 Project Safe Harbor – Purpose-Driven Service

 ## 🌟 Mission
-Safe Harbor is a humanitarian mission to **use your resources, teaching skills, and presence** to offer safety, guidance, and stability to others—especially in vulnerable communities.
+Safe Harbor is a humanitarian mission to **use ones resources, teaching skills, and presence** to offer safety, guidance, and stability to others—especially in vulnerable communities.

 Initial focus: Teaching **English + basic computer skills**.
 Longer-term: community-based safe housing, guidance, and support.